WarutaShinken/arch-guide/content/install/index.md

 |Swap|Depends on RAM|Linux Swap|\[SWAP]|
 |Root/OS|Remainder of Disk|ext4|/mnt|

 If you are booted in EFI mode, you should make a GPT partition table similar to this.
-Note the existence of a >=300 MIB FAT32 partition at the start:
+Note the existence of a >=300 MiB FAT32 partition at the start:

 |Partition|Recommended Size|File System|Mount Point (during installation)|
 |-|-|-|-|